How To Talk About 9/11 With A New Generation Of Kids

 Emily Gardner, an elementary school librarian in Texas, says it's important to be clear and specific when talking about the group of 19 men behind the attacks.

-"We're very careful to answer that question, that it's Al Qaeda, it's a terrorist organization," Gardner says.
+"We're very careful to answer that question, that it's al-Qaida, it's a terrorist organization," Gardner says.
 "It's not Muslims.
 It's not people from a certain country."

 As for answering children when they ask why those 19 men did what they did, Graves says, "I think it is so important for educators, adults to be able to sit with a child and say, 'I don't know.' "

-"We give students an opportunity to respond and take action," says librarian Emily Gardner, who remembers when her school's art teacher "worked with our students and talked about art as empathy.
-And so our students made paper flowers that we mailed to the Memorial."
+"We give students an opportunity to respond and take action," says Gardner, who remembers when her school's art teacher "worked with our students and talked about art as empathy.
+And so our students made paper flowers that we mailed to the memorial."

-The 9/11 Memorial & Museum itself suggests several activities that can help kids feel helpful, including making a first-responder badge or survivor tree leaves.
+The Sept.
+11 memorial itself suggests several activities that can help kids feel helpful, including making a first responder badge or survivor tree leaves.

 Be prepared to share your feelings

-Jones hopes this COVID-19 generation of students finds solace — and reassurance — in the 9/11 Memorial & Museum's annual webinar for schools, which premieres Friday.
-More than a million people, most of them students, have already registered — nearly a three-fold increase from last year.
+Jones says she hopes this COVID-19 generation of students finds solace — and reassurance — in the September 11 Memorial & Museum's annual webinar for schools, which premieres Friday.
+More than 1 million people, most of them students, have already registered — nearly a threefold increase from last year.

 This year, the webinar includes the voice of Brielle Saracini, who was just 10 years old on 9/11.
-Her father, Victor Saracini, was piloting flight 175 when it was hijacked and flown into the South Tower of the World Trade Center.
+Her father, Victor Saracini, was piloting United Airlines Flight 175 when it was hijacked and flown into the south tower of the World Trade Center.

 Ultimately, Saracini found joy, friendship and even her future husband at Camp Better Days, a camp for children who lost loved ones in the attacks.
 She has also persevered through a personal battle with cancer.
 Jones says Saracini's story is one of resilience that will resonate with today's COVID-19 generation.